FrankThonig/TestCase.Selenium.UserRegistration/README.md

 myAnonymizedPage.getUserLoggedInHoverFieldText()
 ```

-After successful login, a logged in text is displayed.
+After successful login, a logged in text is actual.
 This text is retrieved by the `MyAnonymizedPage` class.

 ```
 public String getUserLoggedInHoverFieldText()